Symptoms Requiring Removal of Students from School:

 • Diarrhea: Diarrhea is described as 2 or more stools within a 4-hour period that are either loose, runny, watery, and/or bloody.
 A student needs to stay home from school until the diarrhea has stopped, without the aid of anti-diarrheal medication, for a minimum of 24 hours before returning to school.

 • Actively vomiting.
-Student may return to school the next day if vomiting has resolved. • Breathing trouble, hacking, or continuous coughing.
+Students may return to school the next day if vomiting has resolved. • Breathing trouble, hacking, or continuous coughing.

 • Student is irritable, continuously crying, or requires more attention than school staff can provide while ensuring the health, safety, or well-being of the other students.
 Students returning to school from an absence are required to present a written explanatory excuse from their parent(s) or legal guardian stating the cause for the absence.